 The second boutique I visited in New York was an even bigger disaster.
-I felt like Julia Roberts’ character in Pretty Woman.
-I told the saleswoman the vision I had for my dream dress and she looked me up and down and said ‘we don’t have anything like that in your size.’
+I felt like Julia Roberts in Pretty Woman.
+I told the saleswoman the vision I had for my dream dress and she looked me up and down and said, "We don’t have anything like that in your size."
 I was floored.
-So I walked right out of there thinking to myself that she’d made a ‘Big mistake.
-Big.
-Huge.’ in not helping me.
+So I walked right out of there, thinking to myself that she’d made a big mistake in not helping me.

 Now, I’ve never been much of a shopper.
 Growing up, I was always more interested in the next Stephen King novel than going to the mall.
-But shopping for my wedding dress was different — I was looking forward to it!
+But shopping for my wedding dress was different.
+I was looking forward to it!
 As a model, I’ve learned to be comfortable and confident in my own skin.
 I’m a proud plus-size woman with big, beautiful curves!
-But leaving two appointments not only without a gown, but without being able to try anything my size on was completely defeating.
-I couldn’t imagine what the other plus-size women out there were experiencing, with lower self-esteem than mine.
+But leaving two appointments not only without a gown but without being able to try anything my size on was completely defeating.
+I couldn’t imagine what plus-size women with lower self-esteem than mine were experiencing.

 With some slight tweaking and pulling together the right accessories, I fell in love with a gown and never wanted to take it off!

 I’m thrilled with my wedding dress (and even spent much less money than I expected!), but getting there was such a discouraging process.
-The fashion industry has done such a great job of moving towards inclusivity for all sizes, but in my experience, much of the bridal industry hasn’t caught up yet.
+The fashion industry has done such a great job of moving toward inclusivity for all sizes, but in my experience, much of the bridal industry hasn’t caught up yet.
 I wish designers included a larger range of sample sizes to send to bridal shops, which would have made my experience—and that of so many other women—much more positive.
-Just because you’re a size 14, or 22, or even a size 2, doesn’t mean that the experience of shopping for your wedding dress should be any less special than someone who fits into the sample sizes 6-8.
+Just because you’re a size 14, or 22, or even a size 2, doesn’t mean that the experience of shopping for your wedding dress should be any less special than someone who fits into the sample sizes of 6 or 8.

 Jennie Runk, an American model represented by New York’s JAG Models, has graced the cover of fashion magazines and starred in H&M summer swimwear campaign.
 Born in Georgia and raised in Missouri, Jennie was discovered in a Petsmart while volunteering for a cat adoption service.
 A proud (and recently married!) member of the LGBTQ community, Jennie is passionate about inclusion and empowerment for all people.
 Considered plus-size by the fashion industry, Jennie will be starring in the Straight/Curve documentary where she’ll share her compelling perspective on the future of her industry.